 Nail Down Your Arrival and Departure Dates

 Your host will be grateful if you take the initiative to let them know exactly when you will arrive and exactly when you will leave.
-This action will let them plan their schedules fittingly, according to an article from Cozi.com.
+This action will let them plan their schedules fittingly.
 Diane Gottsman, a national etiquette expert and the owner of The Protocol School of Texas, agrees.
 "Send your host a copy of your travel itinerary, arrival and departure, and don’t arrive a day early or ask to stay later than originally planned," she said.

 Let Your Host Know Any Additional Guests